Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 About the Author

 Mike Pearlstein is CEO of Fusion Computing and holds the CISSP, the gold standard in cybersecurity certification.
-He has led Fusion’s managed IT and cybersecurity practice since 2012, serving Canadian businesses across Toronto, Hamilton, and Metro Vancouver.
+He’s led Fusion’s managed IT and cybersecurity practice since 2012, serving Canadian businesses across Toronto, Hamilton, and Metro Vancouver.
 Fusion Computing provides first-contact resolution on IT and security issues, with 24/7 monitoring and expert guidance on hybrid work security challenges.

 Fusion Computing has provided managed IT, cybersecurity, and AI consulting to Canadian businesses since 2012.
 Led by a CISSP-certified team, Fusion supports organizations with 10 to 150 employees from Toronto, Hamilton, and Metro Vancouver.